-Most entrepreneurs start their businesses on a small scale for a variety of reasons to include (1) limited startup capital, (2) limited experience or industry-specific knowledge, (3) limited infrastructure and supporting staff, and (4) limited customer network.
+Most entrepreneurs start their businesses on a small scale for a variety of reasons.
+They have limited startup capital, limited experience or industry-specific knowledge, limited infrastructure and supporting staff, and/or a limited customer network.

 One key tactical strategy that successful entrepreneurs use to enhance such productivity and expedite their success is “Micro Targeting.”